 Stories from Y’Kar

-Among my growing list of short stories are those stemming from a series of novels beginning with New Mandate.
-The books are character driven and world building.
+Among my growing list of short stories are those stemming from a series of novels beginning with Loyalty.
+The books are character driven and focused on world building.

 Somewhere in the woods near Port Townsend, Washington in the Pacific Northwest is a hotel that goes by the name The Ethery Inn.
 Search for it online and you will not find it.
 Call the Chamber of Commerce and they will tell you it does not exist.
 It is a place reserved for individuals approaching a crossroad.
 These are stories designed to capture the essence of poetic irony.